FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 #### Perception
 Trained in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Dancer
 Stats: +2 Dexterity, +1 Strength, -2 Constitution
 #### Perception
 Expert in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Trained in Will

 ### Druid
 Stats: +2 Wisdom, +1 Charisma, -2 Intelligence
 #### Perception
 Trained in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Gambler
 Stats: +2 Charisma, +1 Wisdom, -2 Strength
 #### Perception
 Expert in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Healer
 Stats: +2 Intelligence, +1 Constitution, -2 Dexterity
 #### Perception
 Trained in Perception
 #### Saving Throws
+Expert in Fortitude
+Trained in Reflex
+Expert in Will

 ### Illusionist
 Stats: +2 Charisma, +1 Dexterity, -2 Constitution
 #### Perception
 Trained in Perception
 #### Saving Throws
+Trained in Fortitude
+Expert in Reflex
+Expert in Will

 ### Knight
 Stats: +2 Strength, +1 Dexterity, -2 Intelligence
 #### Perception
 Trained in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Trained in Will

 ### Medic
 Stats: +2 Wisdom, +1 Intelligence, -2 Strength
 #### Perception
 Expert in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Monk
 Stats: +2 Charisma, +1 Dexterity, -2 Constitution
 #### Perception
 Trained in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Expert in Will

 ### Ninja
 Stats: +2 Dexterity, +1 Wisdom, -2 Charisma
 #### Perception
 Expert in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Trained in Will

 ### Paladin
 Stats: +2 Charisma, +1 Constitution, -2 Dexterity
 #### Perception
 Trained in Perception
 #### Saving Throws
+Expert in Fortitude
+Trained in Reflex
+Expert in Will

 ### Psychic
 Stats: +2 Wisdom, +1 Intelligence, -2 Constitution
 #### Perception
 Trained in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Samurai
 Stats: +2 Strength, +1 Wisdom, -2 Charisma
 #### Perception
 Expert in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Expert in Will

 ### Sorcerer
 Stats: +2 Charisma, +1 Constitution, -2 Dexterity
 #### Perception
 Trained in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Summoner
 Stats: +2 Charisma, +1 Dexterity, -2 Constitution
 #### Perception
 Trained in Perception
 #### Saving Throws
+Expert in Fortitude
+Trained in Reflex
+Expert in Will

 ### Thief
 Stats: +2 Dexterity, +1 Wisdom, -2 Constitution
 #### Perception
 Expert in Perception
 #### Saving Throws
+Trained in Fortitude
+Expert in Reflex
+Expert in Will

 ### Warrior
 Stats: +2 Strength, +1 Constitution, -2 Intelligence
 #### Perception
 Expert in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Trained in Will